What is breast density?

 - Contrast-enhanced mammography (CEM): uses contrast dye to highlight areas of increased blood flow.
 Better sensitivity than standard mammography in dense tissue.
 Available in some NHS centres.

 - Tomosynthesis (3D mammography): layered images that reduce the masking effect of dense tissue.
-Increasingly available in both countries.
+Increasingly available on the NHS.

 Dense tissue is universal — access to imaging is not

 Around 40% of women worldwide have dense breasts.
 The challenge this creates for mammographic detection is the same no matter where a woman lives.
-The difference is entirely in what happens next.
-In the UK, a woman receives an NHS mammogram.
-In the US, she now legally receives a written density notification.
+In the UK, eligible women receive an NHS mammogram.
 In low-income countries, she is almost certainly never offered a mammogram at all.
-The mobile screening units funded by donations to Breast Cancer Awareness deliver clinical breast examination and ultrasound to communities that have no other option.
+The mobile screening units funded by donations to Breast Cancer Charity deliver clinical breast examination and ultrasound to communities that have no other option.
 Your donation of £25 funds one of those screenings.

 Frequently asked questions